Mars landing team ‘awestruck’ by photo of descending rover

 A number of thumbnail images have been beamed down so far, too many to count, said Pauline Hwang, strategic mission manager for surface operations.
 “The team went wild” at seeing these first pictures, she said.

-“We were just kind of like on cloud nine .. this weird dreamlike state, we can’t actually believe this is what we’re seeing,” she said.
+The picture is so clear and detailed that deputy project scientist Katie Stack Morgan at first thought she was looking at a photo from an animation.
+“Then I did a double take and said: `That’s the actual rover!’ ”

-The spacecraft is healthy, according to officials, after landing on a flat, safe surface in Jezero Crater with just 1 degree of tilt and relatively small rocks nearby.
+The vehicle is healthy, according to officials, after landing on a flat, safe surface in Jezero Crater with just 1 degree of tilt and relatively small rocks nearby.
 For now, the systems still are being checked.
 It will be at least a week before the rover starts driving.

+The river delta — awash 3 billion to 4 billion years ago — is just over 1 mile (2 kilometers) away.
+Scientists consider it the most likely place to find rocks with evidence of past microscopic life.

+Another photo of Perseverance’s front right wheel, near rocks full of holes, already has scientists salivating.
+They’re eager to learn whether these rocks are volcanic or sedimentary.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.